aksovius/speech-coach/README.md

 **Speech Coach** is a Telegram-based assistant for practicing spoken English, with automatic feedback, speech recognition, and real-time progress tracking.

-Originally built as a personal project to improve my own speaking skills (for TOEFL and interviews), it's also a portfolio piece demonstrating experience in modern backend, infrastructure, and streaming data pipelines.
-This project is still under development but showcases a robust architecture with room for future growth — including potential research collaboration.
+## 👨‍💻 About the Project

+Originally built by [Alexander Kim](https://www.linkedin.com/in/aksovius) as a personal tool to prepare for TOEFL speaking tasks and job interviews, **Speech Coach** has grown into a robust portfolio project.
+It demonstrates skills in backend development, real-time data pipelines, infrastructure automation, and AI integration.

+Beyond individual practice, the project is designed with **language learning analytics** in mind — and can support academic research on speech development and learner progress.
+Its modular architecture allows for future expansions, including dashboards, experiment tracking, and collaborative study tools.

 ## 🏗️ System Architecture